-In the third part of the series exploring the species that have disappeared from Cumbria’s landscape, Haweswater Site Manager Lee Schofield traces the rise and fall of our two native eagles, both of which have a special place in the wild history of Haweswater
+In the fourth part of the series exploring the species that have disappeared from Cumbria’s landscape, Haweswater Site Manager Lee Schofield traces the rise and fall of our two native eagles, both of which have a special place in the wild history of Haweswater

 For most of the last five decades, Haweswater was the only place in England where golden eagles resided.
 They returned in 1969 thanks to a healthy and expanding population in Southern Scotland.
 Haweswater’s pair nested first on Harter Fell, the imposing lump that looks over the southern end of the reservoir, but quickly moved over into neighbouring Riggindale, where a short lineage remained until the demise of the last male in 2015.
 Cumbria, and England as a whole, has been without eagles ever since.

 The return of eagles to the Lake District 50 years ago was a matter of great excitement for anyone interested in nature.
 The RSPB, doing what it does best, sprang into action to protect them.
 To give the birds the best chance of success, a round-the-clock nest-guarding programme was established, defending against egg-theft, a depressingly realistic prospect at that time.